Water filter - How to choose a drinking water filter?

 - Water source - central water supply network or well water;

-- Biological and chemical composition of water - bacteria, cysts, heavy metals, nitrates and other impurities;
+- Biological and chemical composition of water - bacteria, cysts, heavy metals, nitrates, and other impurities;

 - Water hardness and scale formation - high calcium and magnesium content, which causes scale in appliances and pipes;

-The activated carbon filter removes water:
+An activated carbon filter removes from water:

 - Chlorine and its compounds;